Should I Start a Podcast (You Might NOT Be Ready)

 It Boosts Your Personal Brand

 Your podcast doesn’t have to be your sole online presence.
 Instead, it can help boost your overall brand.
-For example, if you have an existing website related to a business you own, you can embed a podcast explaining more about a service you provide.
+For example, if you have an existing website related to a business you own, it is much better to embed a podcast explaining more about a service you provide.

 It’s Easier than Writing Blogs